bright-dev/bright/doc/source/Storage.rst

     protected attribute.  :attr:`isochains` itself is a set of zzaaam-integer vectors.
 These vectors represent the progression from mother to daughter to granddaughter to *etc*.

+.. attribute:: Storage.params2track

+    For :class:`Storage`, the only parameter that is tracked is the aggregate mass.
+    Thus this attribute is automatically set to ``["Mass"]``.

 .. _Storage_Methods:

 ===============